ga-dc/wdi5/w08/d02_homework.md

 # W08D02 Homework

+## First...

-To begin with, complete the steps in the `ajax` branch of the Stock Tracker repo:
+Complete the steps in the `ajax` branch of the Stock Tracker repo:

 https://github.com/ga-dc/stock-tracker/tree/ajax